-The source entity shall generate TrConnectionRequest primitive and send it to the source entity transport service using its COEX_TR_SAP.
+The source entity shall generate TrConnectionRequest primitive and send it to the source entity transport service using its COEX_TR_SAP. keepAliveInterval is an optional parameter that is used for indicating keep alive interval to transport service.
+If the source entity does not need to use keep alive mechanism, keepAliveInterval parameter shall not be used.
 When generating the TrConnectionRequest primitive, the source entity shall set its parameters as shown in the table below.